emilabraham/moonshot/README.md

 - Sidescrolling fighter where you play as the moon with a gun.
 - Practice freethrows where the moon is the basketball.
 - Point and click adventure where you are collecting pieces to build a spaceship to return you to the moon.
+- Treasure Run style game.
+Avoiding obstacles and stuff.
+- Flappy bird style game.
+- Typing game similar to ztype.
+Blow up asteroids by typing in their letters.